bitrise-io/devcenter/_articles/reviews/stack-update-and-removal-policy.md

 published: false

 ---
 Stacks on [bitrise.io](https://www.bitrise.io) are generally updated every weekend, but what’s updated depends on the stack.
 There are stacks where only certain caches are updated and there are stacks which are completely re-built every week.
+Check out our Stacks in our [system reports Github site](https://github.com/bitrise-io/bitrise.io/tree/master/system_reports).

 ## Xcode stacks